 Some individuals experience a loss of fat in their face as they age.
 One specific area of the face where fat can be lost is in the temples.
 Hollowing in the temples can make the face appear older.
 Fat transfer is a surgical procedure than can add volume to areas of the face where fat has been lost.

 Most candidates for fat transfer range in age from 40s to 70s.
-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what fat transfer can and cannot accomplish as with all plastic surgery procedures.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from a fat transfer procedure is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time for this procedure is approximately 7 to 10 days for most individuals.
 No dressings are required after surgery.
 The sutures placed in areas of fat removal in the stomach and/or thighs will dissolve on their own.
 Areas where the transferred fat was placed heal very quickly without the need for sutures.